nikcbg/TF_Book_Ch_4/global/s3/README.md

 # Creating S3 bucket.

-### Why you need S3 bucket.
+### Why you need S3 bucket and its purpose.
-It is a good practice to have a separate Terraform state file for each environment(development, staging, production, etc) and not have one single Terraform state file.
-With separated state files you can only break the state file in the environment you are working on and not break the state files in the other environments.
+S3 bucket is needed to store Terraform state file of MySQL database.
+The database talks to the webservers cluster.
+Webservers cluster also needs to read the state file of MySQL database to make sute it reads data from the right database.
 --------------------------------------------------------------------------------------------------------------
 ### List of files in the repository:
 - __main.tf__ - terraform configuration files to create S3 bucket.
-- __variables.tf__ - terraform configuration file with input variables.
+- __variables.tf__ - terraform configuration file with variables parameters.
 - __output.tf__ - terraform configuration file with output parameters.

 ----------------------------------------------------------------------------------------------------------------------